Linguistics575/575_OCR/README.md

     14 April, 12:18 PM PDT: Script to call MS Azure API to do handwriting recognition.
 Jimmy is generally really happy with it.
                             OCR recognition could do with more testing.
+    15 April, 5:00 PM PDT : WER script can now operate in batch mode and print out a summary.